 In fact, he was grumpy for a week before forgiving us for leaving him there.

-This experience made me realize that perhaps the best thing you can do for your pet when you go away is to keep them in a familiar environment.
+This experience made me realize that perhaps the best thing you can do for your pet when you go away is to keep them in a familiar environment even if it means leaving my cat with an automatic cat food dispenser.

 It can be a little heart-breaking to say goodbye to your pets when you jet off on holiday—seeing their furry little faces looking up at you, wondering why you’re leaving them behind.